-One of the most popular American breeds.
-An excellent brown egg layer.
+Rhode Island Reds are of the most popular American breeds.
+They are excellent brown egg layers.

 The Rhode Island Red has long been one of the most popular American breeds.
 It was developed by poultry farmers in Little Compton, Rhode Island beginning about 1830, wrote Janet Dohner in The Encyclopedia of Historic and Endangered Livestock and Poultry Breeds.

 Early breeders sought to develop it as a utility fowl.
 They were very successful and ended up making one of the most well-known and well-loved utility birds in the country.